reapermunky/Veriduct/README.md

 Veriduct -
-A Data Laundering Framework for Stealth File Encoding and Decoding
+A Data Framework for Stealth File Encoding and Decoding

 Disclaimer: This tool is provided for educational and research purposes only.
 It is intended for legal and ethical use.
 The author is not responsible for any misuse.